 Notably, App Shortcuts are back.
-The feature was briefly introduced during the Android Nougat beta program, but was scrapped.
-It mimics the 3D Touch features introduced in iOS 9 — press and hold an app icon to quickly jump into specific actions.
-Pixel Launcher supports the API, and more app developers will be able to for smartphones running Android 7.1.
+The feature, introduced during the Android Nougat beta program, was briefly scrapped, but it’s returned in fully functional form.
+App Shortcuts mimic the 3D Touch features introduced in iOS 9 — press and hold an app icon and you’ll get a list of specific actions.
+The Pixel Launcher, the default home screen on Pixel smartphones, supports the feature, and third-party app developers will be able tap in on smartphones running Android 7.1.1.
 Apps can have up to five shortcuts, according to the Android Developers website.

-A new restart setting has joined the power menu.
+In other news, a restart setting has joined Android’s power menu.
 Now, when you press and hold the power button on the Nexus 5X or Nexus 6P, you will have the option of power cycling the phone instead of switching it off.

-A new Moves menu in settings includes a number of toggle actions you can initiate by gesture.
-You can launch the camera by pressing the power button twice, for instance, or switch in and out of selfie mode by double-twisting your wrist when you are in the app.
-And you can life your phone to quickly check your notifications.
+A new Moves menu in Android’s Settings menu includes a number of actions that can be initiated by gesture.
+You can launch the camera by pressing the power button twice, switch in and out of selfie mode by double-twisting your wrist when you are in the app, and lift your phone to quickly check your notifications.

 A lead Pixel engineer tweeted that the devices have improved touch latency — which is also confirmed in the changelog.
-This means the delay from tapping the screen to receiving a response is likely much smaller than before — a feature iOS and iPhones have particularly excelled at.
-For the average user, though, it may hardly be noticeable.
+In plain English, that means the time it takes for your smartphone screen to respond to your finger should be much less.
+That’ll have the effect of improving responsiveness.

 A new Android on the Pixel

-Nougat on Google’s Pixel smartphones looks slightly different in comparison to other Android phones, like Google’s Nexus lineup.
+Android 7.1.1 Nougat on Google’s Pixel smartphones looks slightly different in comparison to other Android phones, like Google’s Nexus lineup.
 For starters, the notification drawer is black and the brightness slider is blue, as opposed to grey and a teal blue slider on Nexus devices.
-These color changes are meant to accent the Pixel with Google colors, and that includes the white, filled in navigation buttons.
+These color changes are meant to accent the Pixel with Google colors — including the white, filled-in navigation buttons.

-The Settings menu also features a similar black color accent, but you will immediately notice something new — you can swipe left to a new tab to access Google’s support team.
-You can start a phone call, or a live chat to resolve any issues you have with the device.
+The Settings menu also features a similar black color accent, but you will immediately notice something new: you can swipe left to a new tab to access Google’s support team.
+You can start a phone call or a live chat to resolve any issues you have with the device.
 There is also a screen-share option that lets the support representative look at your phone to make things a little easier.
-These support features are not included in Nougat 7.1.

-Google rebuilt the camera experience for the Pixels from the ground up and so to entice consumers to try it out, Pixel owners will be able to back up the full resolution of their photographs and videos to Google Photos for free.
-This was already an option in the Photos app, but it would eat up storage in your Google account.
+Google rebuilt the camera experience for the Pixels from the ground up.
+To entice consumers to try it out, the search giant’s providing a free benefit to owners: full-resolution photo and video backup to the Photos cloud.
+This was already an option in the Photos app, but would eat up storage in your Google account.

 Because the Pixel smartphones are “made by Google,” they allow for tighter hardware and software integration — similar to how well iOS is integrated with the iPhone’s internals.
 An Android Sensor Hub processor in Google’s Pixels feature “tightly integrated sensors,” including the accelerometer, gyroscope, cell, GPS, Wi-Fi connectivity, and more.